8 movies based on the attack on Pearl Harbor

 From Michael’s Bay Pearl Harbor to Tora!
 Tora!
-Tora!, we gathered 8 movies that are set on this historical event during World War II.
+Tora!, we gathered eight movies that are linked to this historical event that took place during World War II.

-Cinema is a medium that tends to use historical moments to create stories.
-War film is a genre of cinema that is usually set on famous periods and events.
-The public loves a good war movie that shows how the events took place, the causes, and the consequences.
-World War II movies are probably the paradigm of this type of cinema.
+Cinema is a perfect medium to tell historical stories.
+World War II movies are the paradigm of this .
 There are films about D-Day, the Battle of Berlin and, of course, the Japanese attack on Pearl Harbor.
-On December 7, 2021, the United States and the world will commemorate its 80th anniversary.
+On 7 December, 2023, the United States will commemorate its 81st anniversary.

 They Were Expendable - 1945

-Skillfully, Ford depicts the horror of the naval combats and the hard struggle of the Americans that were abandoned before the Japanese despite their bravery to keep fighting.
+Ford depicts the horror of the naval combats and the hard struggle of the Americans that were abandoned before the Japanese and their bravery to keep fighting.

 From Here to Eternity - 1953

 The movie tells the story of several characters whose lives would change radically after the Japanese attack.
-A former boxer who arrives as a soldier at Naval Station Pearl Harbor and suffers harassment from other soldiers and lieutenants; a captain's wife who is cheating on him with a Sergeant.
-The movie is not afraid of criticizing the military hierarchy and the morals of the time.
-The Attack on Pearl Harbor is not the main event, but is the trigger point for the development of its narration.
+The movie is not afraid of criticising the military hierarchy and the morals of the time.
+The Attack on Pearl Harbor is not the main event, but is the trigger point for the development of its story.

 Storm Over the Pacific/ I bombed Pearl Harbor - 1960

-The movie is stars Toshirô Mifune, one of the most famous Japanese actors ever (none other than the protagonist of Akira Kurosawa's pieces of art like Yojimbo, Seven Samurais, Red Beard...).
+The movie stars Toshirô Mifune, one of the most famous Japanese actors of all time and star of Akira Kurosawa’s pieces of art like Yojimbo, Seven Samurais, Red Beard.
 This was the first color widescreen war film made by Toho Studios, which is the famous cinema production company that created Godzilla.

 In Harm’s Way - 1965